The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 It's become the mainstream of the Democratic Party.

-And then clearly the mainstream of the Democratic Party is not interested in victory anywhere here.
+And clearly, the mainstream of the Democratic Party is not interested in victory anywhere here, because victory anywhere here would redound to a victory for Bush.

 They don't want that.

-Defeat for Bush, defeat of the United States.
+This is all about defeat, defeat for Bush, defeat of the United States.

 That's why it's so enraging.

-Well, the usual rejoinder to that is we're not challenging your patriotism.
+Well, the usual rejoinder to that is, we're not challenging your patriotism.

-We're challenging your uh your judgment.
+We're challenging your judgment.

 They've got a whole different definition of these things.

-Patriotism's criticizing the president to them.
+Patriotism is criticizing the president to them.

 And that, by the way, is Hillary's new definition.